Young and Innocent: Plot

-The duo succeed in tracing Tisdall's coat to Old Will (Edward Rigby), a homeless, but sociable, china-mender.
+The duo succeed in tracing Tisdall's coat to Old Will, a homeless china-mender.
 But Will was not the thief; he was given the coat by a man with "twitchy eyes", and with its belt already missing.

 After becoming separated from the others, Erica is taken in by the police.
-Upon realizing that his daughter has fully allied herself with a murder suspect, her father chooses to resign his position as Chief Constable rather than arrest her for assisting a felon.
-Though mutually undeclared, by this point she and Tisdall are in love, Tisdall sneaks into their house to see her, intending to surrender and assert he kidnapped her, to save her honour and her father's reputation.
-But she mentions that the coat had a box of matches from the Grand Hotel in a pocket.
+Upon realizing that his daughter has fully allied herself with a murder suspect, her father chooses to resign his position rather than arrest her for assisting a felon.
+Tisdall sneaks into their house to see Erica, intending to surrender and assert he kidnapped her, but she mentions that the coat had a box of matches from the Grand Hotel in a pocket.
 As Tisdall has never been there, he surmises perhaps the murderer has a connection to the hotel.

 The following evening, Erica and Will go to the hotel together, hoping to find him.
-In a memorably long, continuous sequence, the camera pans right from their entrance to the hotel and then moves forward from the very back of the hotel ballroom, finally focusing in extreme closeup on the drummer in a dance band performing in blackface.
+It is revealed that Guy is the drummer in band in the hotel ballroom, performing in blackface.
 His eyes are twitching.
-He is Guy, the murderer.

-Recognizing Old Will in the audience, and seeing policemen nearby (who have actually followed Will hoping he'll lead them to Tisdall), Guy performs poorly due to fear.
+Recognizing Old Will in the audience, and seeing policemen nearby (who have actually followed Will, hoping he would lead them to Tisdall), Guy performs poorly due to fear.
 He is berated by the conductor and, during a break, takes medicine to try to control the twitching, but it makes him very sleepy.
 Eventually, in mid-performance, Guy passes out, drawing the attention of Erica and the police.
 Immediately after being revived and confronted, he confesses his crime and begins laughing hysterically.

-Reunited once again with Tisdall, Erica then tells her father that she thinks it is time they invited him to their home for dinner.